Your expert guide to planning an awesome 2 week Yucatán itinerary

 Coba

-At the Coba archaeological site, located 45 minutes east from Valladolid in the neighbouring state of Quintana Roo, you can climb, Nohoch Mul, the tallest pyramid on the Yucatán peninsula as well as explore the rest of this magnificent jungle site on foot, by bike or by bike-taxi.
+At the Coba archaeological site, located 45 minutes east from Valladolid in the neighbouring state of Quintana Roo, (as of Dec 2025) you can climb, Nohoch Mul, the tallest pyramid on the Yucatán peninsula as well as explore the rest of this magnificent jungle site on foot, by bike or by bike-taxi.

 Coba has an extensive network of sacbes—elevated white limestone causeways—some stretching for over 97km and connecting Coba to other settlements.

-Cenote Choo Ha is a small cenote open to the public and very close to Coba.
+Cenote Choo Ha is one of three cenotes close to Coba.
 It has sturdy steps leading into the cool underground cave, which has shallow and deep areas to enjoy.
 It is one of my favourite cenotes.

 Chichen Itzá